lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-adding-users.md

    >[!NOTE]
    >
-   >The user-to-group association, or the group membership of a user, is synced to Brand Portal every 8 hours.
+   >The user-to-group association, or the group membership of a user, is synced to  [!DNL Brand Portal] every 8 hours.
 Changes to user or group roles are effective after the next sync job runs.